-- > A broad notion.
-The notion of personal data is very broad since it refers to any type of data which enables to identify an individual either directly or indirectly.
-As a result, not only information such as the name, last name, email address will be considered as personal data but also information such as log information, IP addresses since these data enable to identify the individual indirectly. - An extensive application.
-It has to be noted that data protection regulations apply to any processing of personal data irrespective of the context in which the personal data is being processed.
-In other words, personal data processed in the business context or in an employment relationship are subject to the same rules as in relation to private processing activities. - > Data protection is not only a EU centric matter.
-Although data protection is very often perceived as a European centric matter, it has to be noted that more and more legislations out of the EU are adopted in relation to the protection of personal data and they are very much influenced by the European legal requirements.
-Moreover, Cappemini is convinced that for data protection obligations to be effectively implemented throughout the organization, it needs to apply the same principles irrespective of the geographies. - ➤ Rules apply also for data processing.
-Capgemini takes data protection very seriously and has therefore defined a range of policies and procedures which define the commitments Capgemini takes when processing personal data both on its behalf and on behalf of its customers.
+- A broad notion.
+The notion of personal data is very broad, since it refers to any type of data that enables to identify an individual, either directly or indirectly.
+As a result, not only information such as the name, last name, and email address will be considered as personal data, but also information such as log information and IP addresses, since these enable to identify the individual indirectly. - An extensive application.
+It must be noted that data protection regulations apply to any processing of personal data, irrespective of the context in which the personal data is being processed.
+In other words, personal data processed in the business context or in an employment relationship are subject to the same rules as in relation to private processing activities. - Data protection is not only a European Union-centric matter.
+Although data protection is often perceived as a European Union-centric matter, legislation related to personal data protection is increasingly being adopted outside the European Union (EU), and is very much influenced by the EU legal requirements.
+Moreover, Capgemini is convinced that for data protection obligations to be effectively implemented throughout the organization, it needs to apply the same principles irrespective of the geographies. - Rules apply also for data processing.
+Capgemini takes data protection very seriously and has therefore defined a range of policies and procedures that define the commitments Capgemini takes when processing personal data both on its behalf and on behalf of its customers.

-- > I must follow the Data Protection training which is available on MyLearning. - ➤ Always make sure that when I collect personal data it is for a specific reason and that the personal data I collect are only those which I strictly need.
-I don't collect personal data just in case they may be useful in the future. - I should document properly the processing activities I launch using the tools provided by the data protection community. - > I should comply with Personal Data Protection laws of jurisdictions from which the personal data is collected and in which it is processed or used.
+- > I must complete the relevant data protection training. - > I always make sure that when I collect personal data, it is for a specific reason and that the personal data I collect are only those that I strictly need.
+I do not collect personal data "just in case" they may be useful in the future. - I should document properly the processing activities I launch using the tools provided by the data protection community. - I should comply with personal data protection laws of jurisdictions from which the personal data is collected and in which it is processed or used.

-DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving protecting personal data, do not keep it to yourself.
+DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue regarding personal data protection, do not keep it to yourself.
 You will get help and support by discussing it with your local Data Protection Officer.